sailfishos/docs.sailfishos.org/Services/Development/Open_Build_Service/Packaging_for_OBS/README.md

 file, we can do some changes locally, create a patch, and add that patch to the `_link` file.

-This is prettty hard to do on the Web Interface alone, so here we assume usage of `osc`.
+This is pretty hard to do on the Web Interface alone, so here we assume usage of `osc`.

 In this example, we assume what you want to change is the .spec file, but the same process applies to any file in the packaging repo you can use a patch to